 America’s 62 national parks are breathtakingly beautiful and incredibly diverse, encompassing wild seashores, towering mountains, dark rainforests, and vast deserts.
 Last winter, I had the honor of exploring Joshua Tree National Park, a harsh and varied ecosystem sprawling across 800,000 acres in Southern California.
-I’m not lying when I say there are endless opportunities for exploring in Joshua Tree with kids, and despite less-than-cooperative weather (snow!), we did a lot of adventuring!
+I’m not lying when I say there are endless opportunities for exploring in Joshua Tree, and despite less-than-cooperative weather (snow!), we did a lot of adventuring!

 An Overview of the Joshua Tree National Park Ecosystem

 The plants and animals in Joshua Tree National Park appear to be rugged and hardy, but in fact, they’re quite fragile.
 The spiny plants and slithery critters that live in Joshua Tree exist in an environment that teeters on the edge – requiring a perfect combination of just the right moisture, elevation, and temperature to thrive.
 As climate change and other risks to this delicate ecosystem take hold, the Joshua trees will most certainly disappear from the park, and this incredible landscape will exist only in our memories.

 Franklin D. Roosevelt proclaimed Joshua Tree a national monument way back in 1936, protecting land that most considered harsh and inhabitable.
 In 1994, Joshua Tree became the nation’s 54th national park.

 The Colorado Desert in Joshua Tree National Park